awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ## Create a LangChainsource in Airbyte

 1. From your Airbyte Cloud account, select **Sources** from the left navigation bar, search for **Postgres**, and then create a new LangChainsource.
-2. Enter the connection details for your Neon database.
-You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
+2. Enter the connection details for your Unique database.
+You can get these details from your Unique connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Unique project.
    For example, given a connection string like this:

    ```bash shouldWrap